opendocsg/slw-judgments-backfill/2018_SGHC_225/report.md

  [emphasis added in bold]

 29     Where the defendants have succeeded in showing a reasonable probability of a real or _bona fide_ defence which ought to be tried, but that defence is _shadowy_ , the appropriate order to grant should be conditional leave to defend.
-A defence is shadowy if the defendants’ evidence is _barely sufficient_ to rise to the level of showing a reasonable probability of a _bona fide_ defence: _Wee Cheng Swee Henry v Jo Baby Kartika Polim_ [2015] 4 SLR 250 at [81].
+A defence is shadowy if the defendants’ evidence is _barely sufficient_ to rise to the level of showing a reasonable probability of a _bona fide_ defence: _Wee Cheng Swee Henry v Jo Baby Kartika Polim_ <span class="citation">[2015] 4 SLR 250</span> at [81].

 **Decisions below**